Friday, October 11, 2019

 • write *something* once a week - even if it's not published.
 No timetable.
 No deadlines.

-• play video games only if there is down-time at weekends
+• play video games if there is down-time at weekends

 It all sounds great in theory.
 So let's assume that after my holiday ends I still have the capacity to write something for this little blog that no one is even reading anymore.
 What would that even look like?
 Well like pretty much everything else I'm mentioned today, there is a list of uncompleted items -